oracle/graal/truffle/docs/splitting/Splitting.md

 ```

 Once the execution reaches the newly added line you do not want it to call the `add` function with the polymorphic `+` since the arguments here do not merit the polymorphism.
-Luckily, since add was already marked as "needs split", it will remain so during the entire execution, and this final call to `add` with cause another split of the `add` functions.
+Luckily, since `add` was already marked as "needs split", it will remain so during the entire execution, and this final call to `add` will cause another split of the `add` function.